-e] am writing on behalf of the notify you of the following proposed project:
+writing on behalf of they you of the following proposed project:

 (Project Name)

 (Street Address)

 (Number of Units)

-The project will be [Insert newly constructed elderly]. or existing] units targeted to [Insert family or
+The project will be [Insert newly constructed or exelderly]. xisting] units targeted to [Insert family or

+The market study provided by the applicant which and completed on (Applicant) will be apply Authority for funding to assist in financing the device. is available for your review. ying to South Dakota Housing Development

-If you wish to provide comments on this proje South Dakota Housing Develo Attn.: Mark Lauseng, Executi PO Box 1237 Pierre, SD 57501
+If you wish to provide comments on this project, p South Dakota Housing Developme Attn.: Lorraine Polak, Executive D PO Box 1237 Pierre, SD 57501 ent Authority

-Name - Title
+Name Title

 Signature Date

-EXHIBIT 4 - MULTI-FAMILY PROJECT CHARACTERISTICS
+EXHIBIT 4 MULTIFAMILY PROJECT CHARACTERISTICS